 Tip: The rule to follow is that sweets should not exceed 10% of your pug overall daily calorie intake.
 It’s very important.

 Exercising at least 20 minutes twice a day.

 The best way to check that your pug is healthy and full of joy is to giving them the best feeling of their life I am not talking about sweets.
 Sweets are not healthy or dogs at all.
 I am talking about exercise.

 Exercise is very important for your pug to keep them healthy and safe.
-You don’t want your pug suffer from any diseases in the long run so make sure that your pug will exercise daily.
+You don’t want your pug to suffer from any diseases in the long run so make sure that your pug will exercise daily.
 Unless there is not the hottest day.

 An adult pug will need at least 20 minutes of exercise sessions twice per day.
 They also like to play, so providing your pug with plenty of toys to play with inside the home will keep them engaged both physically and mentally.
 Ideally, you would also spend some time playing with your pug.

-Walking with them on a very humid and hot day may result in breathing difficulties and potentially in overheating too so be careful about this.
+Walking with them on a very humid and hot day may result in breathing difficulties and potentially overheating too so be careful about this.

 Appropriate Walking Equipment